rituteval/Programming-for-Data-Analysis-assingment/README.md

 I investigated the numpy. random package using jupyter notebook.
 My assingment content:
     Explanation of overall purpose of the numpy. random package.

     Explanation of numpy.random package: 4 contents: simply random data.

     What is and how it works permutations in numpy.random package.

     What does mean the distribution in that package.

     How to generate random numbers with numpy.range package.

 Tools:

 I used Python libruaries:
- Jupyter Notebook
+ Jupyter Notebook,
-  Matplotlib.pyplot
+  Matplotlib.pyplot,
-  Numpy.random
+  Numpy.random.

 To run this jupyter notebook file you will need to install Python preferably through Anaconda distribution .